Bhikkhunī: History

 Queen Khema, one of the consorts of king Bimbisara, became a bhikkhunī and held the title of first foremost disciple of Gautam Buddha.

 Mahapajapati Gotami's daughter, princess Sundari Nanda became a bhikkhunī and attained arhat.
+There is recent peer-reviewed research discussing the role of Bhikkhunīs in early Buddhist image cult formation.

 According to Peter Harvey, "The Buddha's apparent hesitation on this matter is reminiscent of his hesitation on whether to teach at all," something he does only after persuasion from various devas.
 Since the special rules for female monastics were given by the founder of Buddhism, they have been upheld to this day.
 Buddhists nowadays are still concerned with that fact, as shows at an International Congress on Buddhist Women's Role in the Sangha held at the University of Hamburg, Germany, in 2007.

 In Buddhism, women can openly aspire to and practice for the highest level of spiritual attainment.
 Buddhism is unique among Indian religions in that the Buddha as founder of a spiritual tradition explicitly states in canonical literature that a woman is as capable of nirvana as men and can fully attain all four stages of enlightenment.
 There is no equivalent in other traditions to the accounts found in the Therigatha or the Apadanas that speak of high levels of spiritual attainment by women.

 In a similar vein, major canonical Mahayana sutras such as the Lotus Sutra, chapter 12, records 6,000 bhikkhunī arhants receiving predictions of bodhisattvahood and future buddhahood by Gautama Buddha.